TheRoogers/TheRoogers/Readme.md

  # Hi, I'm Roger! :wave:

 ### About me
-Graduating in information system💻
+Graduated in information systems and currently studying postgraduate studies in data science and big data💻

-Trying to improve my knowledge in development in Dart / Flutter :dart:
+Trying to improve my knowledge in machine learning and data analysis

 <div align="center">
   <a href="https://github.com/theroogers">